Shoulder Labral Reconstruction Q & A

 Recovery time following shoulder labral reconstruction varies and depends on the severity of the injury, overall health, and the body's natural repair process.
 With care and rehabilitation, most patients return to their pre-injury activity within three months after reconstruction.

-To discuss shoulder labral reconstruction for you or your client, call the office of Michael Klassen, MD, or request an appointment online today.
+To discuss shoulder labral reconstruction for you or your client, call the office of Michael Klassen, MD, FAAOS today.